-If you want to know the weather right now you can just open a window, but there’s no window for the future.
-When you’re on the go and need to know what to expect from mother nature, apps can be a lifesaver.
+If you want to know the weather right now, you can just open a window, but there’s no window for the future.
+When you’re on the go and need to know what to expect from Mother Nature, apps can be a lifesaver.

 The best free weather apps

-1) The Weather Channel – Free
+The Weather Channel – Free

 The Weather Channel has been a go-to source for meteorological knowledge for over three decades, and now you can access it on your phone.
 Featuring a 15-day weather forecast that’s updated hourly, you’ll always know what to expect.
 Curious about where the storms are headed next?
 Check out the radar yourself.
 Weather Channel even provides safety alerts, allergy advisories, and other health risks.
 You can grab the app for free, but expect to deal with ads.

 Apple’s Weather App – Free

 Apple fans don’t need to download an extra app to check the weather, thanks to the Weather app already built into iOS.
 This no-frills app doesn’t have long-range precipitation forecasts or a live radar, but it’s accessible via Siri and is perfect for quickly getting a read on the week ahead.
 If you don’t need a lot of data and just want the basics, Apple’s app is a free reliable choice.

 Weather Underground – Free

 Free weather apps don’t get the respect they deserve, especially in the case of the shockingly powerful Weather Underground.
 Drawing from 250,000-plus weather stations, Weather Underground compiles in-depth reports on up-to-the-minute weather conditions.
 Users get up to a 10-day forecast, complete with a text summary.
 Its radar map draws from all of the weather stations in your neighborhood, making it the closest to Dark Sky for pinpoint predictions.

-4) AccuWeather – Free
+AccuWeather – Free

-Users who upgrade to the $3.99 pro version of the app get a 25-day weather forecast and all of the ads removed.
+Users who upgrade to the $3.99 pro version of the app get a 25-day (!) weather forecast and all of the ads removed.
 Depending on how much you hate on-screen clutter, that’s a price worth paying.
 You won’t get the customization or hyper detail of other apps, but not everyone feels like drowning in data whenever they just want to know the weather.

-The best weather apps
+The best budget weather apps (under $5)

-5) Dark Sky Weather $3.99
+Dark Sky ($3.99)

-6) Carrot Weather – $4.99
+Carrot Weather ($4.99)

 Getting the weather doesn’t have to be boring, thanks to the snarky charms of Carrot Weather.
 Surely the only weather app available that makes Silence of the Lambs jokes, Carrot Weather delivers the weather with funny quips to put a smile on your rainy days.
 It utilizes the Dark Sky API, so you know you’re getting accurate results—but with added fun.

 Editor’s note: This article is regularly updated for relevance.